TnTech-ECE/S25_Team2_MyCapstoneProject/Project_Proposal.md

  The isolation shall consider GLV/TS isolation as well as common mode voltages between sense locations.
 [11]

-* The battery shall safely discharge and recharge only under appropriate operating conditions (when the internal battery temperature is between -4 degrees Fahrenheit and 140 degrees Fahrenheit) to minimize the risk of combustion.
+* The battery shall safely discharge and recharge only under appropriate operating conditions (when the internal battery temperature is between -4 degrees Fahrenheit and 140 degrees Fahrenheit) to minimize the risk of combustion and otherwise be disconnected.
+* The battery shall disconnect based on the means of abnormalities: high temperature, high current, high voltage.

 * The battery shall have a total cost ,manufactoring and design, not exceeding $10,000.